Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 In the immediate vicinity of Korenica, in the area that now administratively belongs to the municipality of Udbina, the tragic Battle of Krbava took place between the Kingdom of Croatia and the Ottoman Empire.
 On 9 September 1493, Croatian feudal army led by Ban Emerik Derencin intercepted the Ottoman forces led by Hadim Yakup Pasha, sanjak-bey who were looting, murdering and robbing across Croatia and other territories.

-The disastrous tactic by Ban Derencin to face the Ottomans, who had more calvary and experienced soldiers, in an open battle was tragically wrong.
-There was a better option of an ambush in the canyons and straits considered by Ivan Frankopan Cetinski, but the Ban rejected the suggestion to serve his personal interests and caused a teribble loss of tens of thousands human lives and the defeat of the Croatian army.
+The Ban Derencin’s tactic to face a much more trained and armed Turkish army in an open battle proved tragically wrong.
+Although there was a wiser option of an ambush in the gorges proposed by the noble Ivan Frankopan Cetinski, the Ban rejected it and led his men to the clearing of the Krbava Field, causing a terrible loss of tens of thousands human lives and the defeat of the Croatian army.

-The fierce battle was fought chest against chest with bladed weapons and edged agricultural tools, leaving behind a shocking scene with over ten thousand mutilated corpses.
+The fierce battle was fought chest against chest with bladed weapons and edged agricultural tools, leaving behind a shocking scene.
 It is estimated that the battle was responsible for the deaths of 10,000 - 13,000 Croats and 1,000 Ottomans (CHM, 2003).
 Since then, the Krbava Field became known as the "Bloody Field".

-The Croatian struggle for survival and defence against the horrible incursions of the Ottoman army and their further penetrations in Europe has not gone unnoticed by other European countries.
+The Croatian struggle for survival and defense against the horrible incursions of the Ottoman army and their further penetrations in Europe has not gone unnoticed by other European countries.

-Tragically, due to the power struggles within European kingdoms, and the Croatian Kingdom itself, the fight for survival was often led only by Croats and accompanied by immense suffering and destruction.
+Unfortunately, due to the power struggles within Europe and the Croatian Kingdom itself, the fight against the Ottomans was often left to the Croatian side alone, resulting in terrible human suffering and general devastation.

-They suffered in yet another major battle, the Battle of Mohács in 1526.
+Croats suffered in yet another major battle, the Battle of Mohács in 1526.
 The Hungarian nobility and the Croatian contingent from Slavonia were then heavily defeated by the Ottomans, and the king of Hungary and Croatia Louis II killed - in an attempt to escape (Hrvatska enciklopedija, 2021).
 Most severely affected by a heavy military defeat, both the Croatian and Hungarian nobility looked for ways to effectively defend against the growing threat - the Ottoman invasion.
-In such circumstances, the Croatian Parliament met at the end of 1526 and voted to enter into Treaty of Alliance with Austria and to elect Ferdinand I of the House of Habsburg for the King.
-Ferdinand was crowned on 1 January 1527 at Cetin (Macan, 1992, p.
-123-127).
+In such circumstances the Croatian Parliament met at the end of 1526 and voted to enter into Treaty of Alliance with Austria and to elect Ferdinand I of the House of Habsburg for the King.
+Ferdinand was crowned on 1 January 1527 at Cetin.
+Both kingdoms soon became part of the Habsburg Monarchy as associated kingdoms, that is, as territories with a special status and their own parliaments but still with less sovereign rights and autonomy (Macan, 1992, pp. 123 -127).

 Military Frontier

 The hard life lasted for more than two hundred years through which the Habsburgs retained complete civilian and military authority, and during which quality education and the development of local economy, crafts, and trades remained only a dream.
-Population transfers continue to take place and while part of the indigenous Croatian population seeks salvation in migration, others settle here - tens of thousands of Orthodox population who were dissatisfied with their status in the Ottoman state came to serve the Harsburgs as border guards.
+Population transfers continued to take place and while the part of the indigenous Croatian population sought refuge in migration, there were some others who settled here.
+Tens of thousands of Orthodox population who were dissatisfied with their status in the Ottoman state came to serve the Harsburgs as border guards.
 Forced or voluntary displacement of people that doomed us to a terrible future.

 Dr. Ante Starcevic